This section contains information for hazardous materials related to new construction or remodel of existing buildings or areas.

-- CO2 and Inert Gas Systems: New Requirements for Carbon Dioxide (CO2) and Inert Gas Systems Used in Beverage Dispensing and Other Applications
+- CO2, Inert and Compressed Gas Systems: New Requirements for Carbon Dioxide (CO2) and Inert Gas Systems Used in Beverage Dispensing and Other Applications

-- CO2 Questionnaire: Form required to be submitted with plans when Carbon Dioxide is, or will be used for beverage dispensing, atmosphere enrichment or any other use.
+- Compressed Gas Questionnaire: Form required to be submitted with plans when Carbon Dioxide is, or will be used for beverage dispensing, atmosphere enrichment or any other use.

 - Distilleries: Requirements for the installation and use of Distilleries and other Alcoholic Beverage Production Facilities

 - Plan Submittal Information: Submittal requirement information for hazardous materials plan reviews.

 - HMIS in Excel: The Hazardous Materials Inventory Statement (HMIS) in a fillable Microsoft Excel format.

 - HMIS in Non-Fillable PDF: The Hazardous Materials Inventory Statement (HMIS) in a non-fillable PDF format.

 - Marijuana Guidance: Applicable code requirements and best practices as the code relates to cultivation, extraction processes, and the businesses related to medical and recreational marijuana.

 - Medical Marijuana Extraction Operations: Information regarding extraction submittal requirements as well as general fire code provisions for medical marijuana use.
 This also applies to existing medical marijuana and / or other similar facilities wishing to add extraction operations.

 - HAMMERS: Facilities with hazardous materials in amounts that require permits must enter their facilities information into HAMMERS.